Here's the quickest way I know to finance a short film.

 Mine was about 3-4 minutes long - keep yours shorter.
 1 minute is good, but I challenge you to be creative: shoot for 30 seconds.
 I also talk about WHY you should aim for this in the post on raising $8,567 for your short film, and in detail below this image:

-On Facebook, most people get through about 20% of a Church Films video, and the same is probably true of you and your videos if you dig into the analytics.
+On Facebook, most people get through about 20% of one of my videos, and the same is probably true of you and your videos if you dig into the analytics.

 Don't waste your viewer's time or yours.